jasminemoreira/Versus/README.md

 **Why lenses instead of a single critique pass?**

 Generic critique ("attack this suggestion") produces superficial and uniform observations.
-The same LLM operates all passes — without operationally distinct criteria, diversification is illusory.
+The same LLM operates all rounds — without operationally distinct criteria, diversification is illusory.
 Specialized lenses with binary criteria constitute functionally distinct verification agents, even when operated by the same model.

 This maps directly to ATAM (Kazman et al., 2000): different evaluators attack through distinct quality attributes, but trade-offs are resolved by a single entity maintaining systemic vision.

 **Why is the verification agent always external?**

 This is not a design choice — it is a structural constraint.
 A model cannot reliably verify its own output.
 Self-correction in LLMs has been shown to degrade without external feedback (Huang et al., 2023).
 The separation between GA and VA is the methodological core that makes verification meaningful.

+**Why can you switch models after Phase 4?**

+Gate G₄ marks a natural cost-optimization boundary.
+Phases 0–4 (design) require deep reasoning over ambiguous, incomplete information — use your most capable model.
+After G₄, the architecture is fully validated and all decisions are persisted in `specs/`.
+Phases 5–7 operate on well-specified, bounded tasks where a faster, cheaper model performs equivalently.
+No context is lost — it lives in `specs/`, not in the conversation.

 ---